2

 the evening before my colleague was to address the Consumer Product Safety Commission, his wife reminded us not to spend the evening talking shop.

-interactions.
+I work hard at respecting the contexts of my interactions.
 This means that I try not to be overly heavy in light contexts nor to seem dismissive of others' earnestness.

 Hurting people with humor is never my intent.